paraspell/.github/profile/README.md

 </p>

 <h3 align="center">
-Set of XCM tools for Polkadot and Kusama Paraverse
+Set of XCM tools for Polkadot, Kusama, Westend and Paseo Paraverses
 </h3>

 ## 🧰 This is what we are working on: